Understanding 'Forward Deployed Engineering' and Why Your Company Probably Shouldn't Do It

 What we do at Hex

-For example, we don't have FDEs at Hex, a company whose founders and core Eng team have a lot of ex-Hobbits.
+We don't have FDEs at Hex, a company whose founders and core Eng team have a lot of ex-Palantirians (better known as "Hobbits").
 We have Software Engineers and Product Managers on our development teams, and we have Solution Engineers and Product Experts on our customer teams.
 We are a SaaS business and sell one product – there’s no custom development work in the field.

 But the way we develop that one product builds on a lot of the lessons from our time at Palantir.
 We partner closely with customers and users on new features – getting into Commitment Engineering loops that allow us to quickly discover and build the right things.
 This avoids “ivory tower” development, which is unfortunately very real, and the reason most software sucks.